 Low income senior citizens were able to remain in their homes due to funding for home improvements that gave them adequate heat, ventilation, running water, electricity and accident prevention.

 Through assisted admissions program funding by the Foundation, Georgia students went on field trips and participated in quality educational programming at Zoo Atlanta, Fernbank, The Children's Museum of Atlanta, The Hudgens Fine Arts Center, The Aurora Theater and the premier arts center of the Southeast, The Woodruff.

-Grant funding and corporate contributions are at work to end the cycle of domestic violence and poverty through programs and services at Rainbow Village, the Partnership against Domestic Violence, the Atlanta Children's Shelter and the Gwinnett Children's Shelter.
+Grant funding and corporate contributions are at work to end the cycle of domestic violence and poverty through programs and services at Rainbow Village, the Partnership against Domestic Violence, the Atlanta Children's Shelter Gateway and the Gwinnett Children's Shelter.

-The Community Foundation for Northeast Georgia and for the Georgia Center for Nonprofits expanded services to support other nonprofits - enabling those nonprofits to improve and expand their program offerings to the community.
+The Community Foundation for Northeast Georgia and the Georgia Center for Nonprofits expanded services to support other nonprofits - enabling those nonprofits to improve and expand their program offerings to the community.